Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $519,449

-State Line sits at the western edge of Kootenai County and is best known for its commuter convenience.
-Buyers who want to live in Idaho while staying very close to Washington employment centers, shopping, or family often take a close look at this area.
+State Line sits at the western edge of Kootenai County and is best known for commuter convenience.
+Buyers who want to live in Idaho while staying very close to Washington employment centers, shopping, or family often consider this area carefully.

-State Line is less about destination appeal and more about strategic location.
-For some buyers, that makes it one of the most practical communities in the county.
+This is less about destination appeal and more about location strategy.
+For the right buyer, that makes it one of the most practical communities in the county.

 Worley